mapping-elections/site/_maps/meae.congressional.congress13.nc.county.md

 The map for this election is incomplete due to the lack of returns at the county level.

+Following the 1810 Census, North Carolina gained one more seat in the House of Representatives.

 North Carolina used a district system for electing members to Congress.
-North Carolina was apportioned one more seat in the House of Representatives.

 ::: {.results-table}
 <table>